 For those who have crossed the border a few times may have noticed that about half the border are these pods people are walking through.
 It’s a way to “skip” talking to a customs official and place your ID card or passport on the scanner.
 The door opens, and you then go inside the “pod”.

 In the pod they take your fingerprint and scan your face.
 Once they see that these matches you on the file, the door to enter (or leave) China is complete.

 No stamps, no talking to a customs official, and normally no line or a very fast moving line.

 There is an e-channel on each side of the border, the Hong Kong side and the Mainland China side.

 Today’s guide is for getting the Chinese side e-channel.

 Applying For The E-Channel

 So, sounds pretty slick right?
-A couple weeks I started hearing rumors this was open to foreigners now but no one I knew got it yet.
+A couple of weeks ago, I started hearing rumors that this was open to foreigners now, but no one I knew got it yet.
 So, being the cross border guinea pig that I seem to have become, time to test it.

 Hours To Apply